Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

    - Based on the response generated by GitHub Copilot, proceed with implementing the suggested code.

-   - In this case GitHub Copilot suggested adding a new method to accept a search string as a parameter and filter the user list based on the search string before passing it to the view.
+   - In this case, GitHub Copilot suggested adding a new method to accept a search string as a parameter and filter the user list based on the search string before passing it to the view.

         ![](../../media/crud4.2.png)

    - Copy and paste the provided code snippet into the `UserController.cs` file within the appropriate action method, typically the `Index` method.
-In this code, if a searchString is provided, the userlist is filtered to only include users whose Name contains the searchString.
+In this code, if a searchString is provided, the user list is filtered to only include users whose names contain the searchString.
 If no searchString is provided, all users are returned.

         ```
         // GET: User